Detection Engineering Experience

 • 30% of enterprise alerting personally migrated from Splunk to Falcon LogScale.

-CrowdStrike's TIDE (Threat Intelligence and Detection Engineering) team defends the company's own internal infrastructure — a threat model distinct from most enterprise environments, since sophisticated adversaries actively target security vendors for intelligence and access value.
+CrowdStrike's TIDE (Threat Intelligence and Detection Engineering) team defends the company's own internal infrastructure, a threat model distinct from most enterprise environments, since sophisticated adversaries actively go after security vendors for the access and intelligence that comes with it.
 The structural change with the most lasting impact was implementing Detection-as-Code via Bitbucket pipelines.
 Detection logic that previously lived in a UI moved into version-controlled files with peer review, syntax validation, and automated deployment.
 Deployment cycle time dropped 80%.
 Peer review consistently caught logic errors and coverage gaps that single authors missed.

 Scattered Spider presented a specific detection challenge.
 The campaign used social engineering via SMS phishing and SIM swapping to compromise Okta and Azure AD environments.
-I engineered targeted detections against those exact TTPs — not broad behavioral rules, but specific patterns drawn from threat intelligence.
-Precision matters: broad rules generate noise that burns analyst capacity; precise rules that fire accurately are the ones that get triaged.
+I engineered targeted detections against those exact TTPs: not broad behavioral rules, but specific patterns drawn from threat intelligence.
+Precision matters: broad rules generate noise that burns analyst capacity; precise rules that fire accurately are the ones analysts actually act on.
 During the Splunk to Falcon LogScale migration, I covered 30% of the enterprise alerting rules, improving detection latency on high-volume telemetry streams.
 Tines SOAR automation reduced analyst response time 80% by converting repetitive triage steps into automated playbooks.

 Senior Security Engineer